lake-lab/lake-lab.github.io/apply.md

 layout: page
 collectionpage: pages
 ---
-NYU offers strong training in [computational cognitive science](http://nyuccl.org/cogsci/) and [artificial intelligence](https://wp.nyu.edu/cilvr/).
+Interested in joining the Human & Machine Learning Lab?
 Interested candidates can apply through the links below.
+More generally, NYU offers very strong training in [computational cognitive science](http://nyuccl.org/cogsci/) and [artificial intelligence](https://wp.nyu.edu/cilvr/).

 ##### Postdoctoral researchers
 - We are seeking a Postdoctoral researcher in self-supervised learning.
 Work with us to model child headcam videos, with the aim of learning knowledge of objects and agents from raw input.
 Deadline is **Sept 1, 2020** or when position is filled.
 [Apply here](https://apply.interfolio.com/65670)